 Integrated Environmental Authorisation

-Green Crane - a joint Spanish-Italian proposal for large-scale hydrogen production, led by transmission system operators (“TSO”) Enagás and Snam SpA.
-The hydrogen production hubs are located in areas that will be majorly affected by the energy transition, for example locations experiencing closures of coal mines and coal power plants.
+Green Crane, a joint Spanish-Italian proposal for large scale hydrogen production, led by TSOs Enagás and SNAM.
+The hydrogen production hubs are located in areas that will be majorly affected by the energy transition (such as locations with closures of coal mines and coal power plants);

-The Power to Green Hydrogen project in Mallorca will install a production capacity of around 300 tonnes per year for a variety of uses, including transport (car fleet and urban buses), commercial heat and power.
-The project also aims to demonstrate the feasibility of injecting hydrogen into the gas grid.
+The Power to Green Hydrogen in Mallorca (GREEN HYSLAND funded by the FCH JU) will install a production capacity of more than 330 tons per year for a variety of uses, such as transport (rental car fleet and urban buses), commercial heat and power, as well as demonstrating the feasibility of injection into the gas grid;

-Hydrogen fuel cell urban buses in Barcelona and Madrid are expected to be rolled-out in the next few years.
+Hydrogen fuel cell urban buses in Barcelona and Madrid are expected to roll out in the next few years;

-A fleet of 12 Toyota Mirais will be deployed in Madrid, together with the first hydrogen refuelling station.
-This will be the first publicly available hydrogen refuelling station in Spain for refuelling at 700bar.
+A fleet of 12 Mirais in Madrid has been deployed together with the first hydrogen refuelling station.
+As we have mentioned previously, this HRS went into operation in January of this year, and it has been the first publicly available hydrogen refuelling station in Spain for refuelling at 700bar;

-The deployment of hydrogen technologies in handling equipment (a reach stacker and a terminal tractor) as part of the H2Ports project, in Valencia, will also advance the development of fuel cell solutions for port-related activities.
+The deployment of demonstration units (a reach stacker and a terminal tractor) within the H2Ports project in Valencia will also advance the development of fuel cell solutions for port-related activities;